Easy No-Knead Garlic Focaccia

 • Combine dry ingredients – Add the flour, salt, sugar and yeast to a large mixing bowl and whisk to combine.

-• Stretch dough – Take the dough out of the fridge and unwrap (keep your plastic wrap!) and use wet hands to stretch the dough up and then over itself.
+• Lift and fold – Picture the dough as having four corners.
+Use wet hands to stretch the dough up and then over itself.
 Do this on each 4 sides.
 This will help develop gluten strands to make the dough even chewier!
-Cover with plastic wrap and rest for 20 minutes to let it come to room temperature.

-• Rise 2 – Pour the room temperature dough on top of your baking dish and use your hands to spread or stretch out as much as you can.
-If itโ€™s not perfectly at each corner, itโ€™s ok!
-Cover with plastic wrap and let it rest between 1-2 hours in a warm spot.
+• Rise 3 – Cover with plastic wrap and let it rest between 1-2 hours in a warm spot.
 It will puff up, rise and bubble.
 Once risen, drizzle with 2 tbsp of olive oil and sprinkle with rosemary.
 Use your fingers to indent the dough.
 Bubbles will appear.
 You can pop those or leave them.
 Add garlic into some of the indents.

 • Bake – Bake for 40 minutes or until golden and crispy.
 Sprinkle with sea salt flakes and serve warm or cold.